Skip to main content

 Good faith violation example 3:

-Cash available to trade = $10,000; Unsettled cash = $5,000 (proceeds from a sale of stock on the prior Friday – trade settles on Tuesday)
+Cash available to trade = $10,000; Unsettled cash = $5,000 (proceeds from a sale of stock on the prior Friday – trade settles on Monday)

 • On Monday morning, customer purchases $15,000 of Chevron stock.

-Please note: To also avoid good faith violations, please do not sell any position from a stock on which a purchase with unsettled cash was made, until after 2 full business days when the cash is settled.
+Please note: To also avoid good faith violations, please do not sell any position from a stock on which a purchase with unsettled cash was made, until after 1 full business day when the cash is settled.
 This affects previously purchased shares in that position including those bought with settled cash.

 Good faith violation example 4: